isciences/exactextract/README.md

 [![Build Status](https://gitlab.com/isciences/exactextract/badges/master/build.svg)](https://gitlab.com/isciences/exactextract/pipelines)

 `exactextract` provides a fast and accurate algorithm for summarizing values in the portion of a raster dataset that is covered by a polygon, often referred to as **zonal statistics**.
-Unlike other zonal statistics implementations, it takes into account raster calls that are partially covered by the polygon.
+Unlike other zonal statistics implementations, it takes into account raster cells that are partially covered by the polygon.

 <img align="right" width="380" height="380" src="https://wsim.isciences.com/exactextract.svg" />